ankith26/My-PyChess/README.md

 6) Border color: RGB colour Code for chess board borders.
 7) Screen size: Size of the screen (a placeholder for future upgrade).

-- RE-RUN THE GAME TO APPLY NEW SETTINGS.
 - You can also open preferences.txt and edit the file there (not recommended to do unless you know what you are doing, it might spoil the app if you do it the wrong way).

 ## What's new in this Version 2.2
 - Minor performance upgrades
 - Further upgraded preferences.
-- Upgraded loadgame menu.
+- Upgraded loadgame menu (with delete games option).
 - Minor changes made to the interface.
-- Option to delete games in the loadGame menu.
 - While saving a game, it informs under what name the game being saved.

 ## What was new in Version 2.1
-- The upgrade optimised the game even further, fixing a bug.
+- The upgrade optimised the game a bit, fixing a bug.
 - When you click a piece, it shows all the available spaces it can go.
 - The upgrade added a new preference Menu where you can customise some game features (read the note above).
 - The upgrade adds background animations on the home menu.